QuickTry/QuickTry-Server/README.md

 $ python test.py
 ```

+# Running the service
-We can then run the service locally.
+We can run the service locally using the following convenience script.
 ```
 $ ./run.sh
 ```
+Note that if you are running on linux, you may need administrative access to
+access the docker socket in the quicktry library.
+Verify that the script is
+acceptable to run as root, and prefix the above command with `sudo`.

 Alternatively, if you prefer to run things by hand, make sure that the
-FLASK_APP variable is set to the top level app.py.
+FLASK_APP variable is set to the top level app.py and a temporary work
+directory is declared (currently hardcoded to be tmp in app.py).
 ```
+$ mkdir tmp                 # this may go away
 $ export FLASK_APP=app.py
 $ flask run
 ```

 You will now be able to access the locally hosted service by browsing to
 `localhost:5000`.

-Try running something simple to test the endpoints.
+Try creating a request to verify that everything is working.
 Using cURL:
 ```
 $ curl -H "Content-Type: application/json" \